 Comment Number Comment Response F19 It does nothing to solve the underlying problems with our highway design.
 The a huge interchange cuts off downtown from usable land to the west.
 The number of exits should be reduced greatly, all should come off the right side of the highway to reduce accidents.
 The interchange with 71 should happen south of the city rather than downtown.
 The project is designed to accommodate traffic projected to travel through the corridor by the year 2050 based on a regional travel-demand model.
 Maintaining connections to key regional and national transportation corridors via I-71/I-75 is part of the project's purpose and need.
 In Ohio, ODOT and the City of Cincinnati have collaborated to reduce the project's footprint in downtown Cincinnati.
 The number of lanes and ramps provided were determined based on traffic operational analysis of existing and future traffic volumes traveling through the area.
 Further reductions in the number of lanes and/or ramps would negatively affect traffic flow, connectivity, and access to and from downtown Cincinnati.
-Improvements to the safe operation of the system is a primary goal of the project.
-The preferred alternative addresses the existing issues associated with ramp designs and separates local and thru traffic by creating a collector-distributor system.
-These solutions will improve the safety aspect of the corridor.
 F20 The Cable bridge seems like less painting and maintenance.
 After so many years of the BSB being an eyesore, choose the one that's easier to maintain over it's lifecycle.
 The final decision about the bridge type will be made during the project's design- build phase.
 This comment will be considered as part of that process.
 Life cycle cost analysis was part of the consideration that led to the two final bridge types under consideration.
 F21 In the current designs, the very historic Longworth Hall is scheduled to be partially demolished by the new bridge.
 How can this be avoided as so the sister building to Camden Yards be kept fully intact?
 The alternatives analysis for the Brent Spence Bridge Corridor Project evaluated ways to avoid impacts to Longworth Hall.
 Out of 25 alternatives that were studied, only one alternative was found to meet the project's purpose and need while avoiding impacts to Longworth Hall.
 This alternative would have resulted in substantially greater residential and business impacts, including the largest employer in the Queensgate area.
 This alternative was also projected to cost substantially more than other alternatives under consideration.
 In addition, the cities of Covington and Cincinnati strongly opposed this alternative.
 As a result, impacts to 204 feet of Longworth Hall were found to be unavoidable.
 To mitigate the impacts, ODOT entered into a Memorandum of Agreement committing to completing various repair, upgrade, restoration, enhancement, and refurbishment measures to be completed at Longworth Hall as part of the project.